Target - An Epiphany

 A few years ago I woke up and realized I was too heavily involved in the PTA at my son Dante’s school.
 The time, energy and stress I was spending on the organization prevented me from being able to spend time with my kid!
 Um, that’s not how it’s supposed to be.

-As my work load became heavier with The Savvy Life and helping my husband a few nights a week at his martial arts school, the person who wasn’t getting my time and attention was Dante!
+As my work load became heavier with The Savvy Life and helping my husband a few nights a week at his martial arts school, the person who wasn’t getting my time and attention was my son Dante!
 It was unacceptable.
 I gave notice to the PTA that I would be quitting at the end of the year.

 Now, Tuesday and Thursday nights are blocked out on our calendar reserved for us to just hang out together.
 It has to be something really important for us to schedule over that time.